abdielsudiro/laravel-kubernetes-nginx/README.md

-# Laravel Kubernetes Demo Application
+# Laravel Kubernetes Application with Nginx

 A simple Laravel Demo Application for a Kubernetes Tutorial.